liesnikov/extensible-elaborator/paper/main.md

 Take Agda -- when checking an application of a function with implicit arguments[^agda-insertion-of-implicit-arguments] we already have to carry the information on how the arguments will be resolved (e.g. through instance search) and then create a specific kind of metavariable[^agda-specific-kinds-of-metavariables] [@norellPracticalProgrammingLanguage2007, chap.
 3] for each of those cases.

 For handling `auto` variables, Idris 2 [@theidristeamIdrisTutorial2021, chap.
 13.1] has to essentially inline the search procedure through a chain of elaboration function calls (`checkApp` to `checkAppWith` to `checkAppWith'`) to `makeAutoImplicit`[^idris2-makeautoimplicit-source].
-This can accommodate interfaces (or type classes), but one can imagine that if a different kind of implicit was added, like tactic arguments or Canonical Structures, we would have to inline the search again, requiring a non-trivial modification to the elaboration mechanism.
+This can accommodate interfaces (or type classes), but one can imagine that if a different kind of implicit was added, like tactic arguments or canonical structures, we would have to inline the search again, requiring a non-trivial modification to the elaboration mechanism.

 [^idris2-makeautoimplicit-source]:
 [./src/TTImp/Elab/App.idr#L224-L241](https://github.com/idris-lang/Idris2/blob/870bc824371d504a03af937f326216302210a875/src/TTImp/Elab/App.idr#L224-L241)